annette-alca/mars-rover-toy/README.md

-### Welcome to the interactive simulation of a toy robot, the Mars Rover.
+### Welcome to the interactive simulation of a toy robot, the Mars Rover

-To enter the simulation from the command line, run `python rover.py` and follow on-screen instructions.
+To start the simulation from the command line, run `python rover.py` and follow the on-screen instructions.

+The <ins>rover.py</ins> code has two parts:

-There are two parts of the <ins>rover.py</ins> code, a `Robot class` that defines the toy robot and a `main` function which is a recursive function enabling interactive control of the robot.
+- A `Robot class` that defines the attributes and behaviours of the toy robot
+- A `main` function which is a recursive function enabling interactive control of the robot

 Both parts are tested in  <ins>test_rover_methods.py</ins>.
-To run the tests pytest and type `pytest` on the command line.
+To run the tests, install the pytest module and type `pytest` on the command line.

 Enjoy 😊